Xilinx/Vitis-Tutorials/README.md

 				<a href="https://github.com/xilinx/Vitis-AI-Tutorials">Machine Learning Tutorials</a>
 			</td>
 			<td >
 				The repository helps to get you the lay of the land working with machine learning and the Vitis AI toolchain on Xilinx devices.
-It illustrates specific workflows or stages within Vitis AI and give examples of common use cases.
+It illustrates specific workflows or stages within Vitis AI and gives examples of common use cases.
 			</td>
 		</tr>
 		<tr>